PennyLaneAI/catalyst/frontend/README.rst

 in order to natively trace and represent quantum instructions.
 Additionally, extensions to the PennyLane package enable compilation of arbitrary control flow inside of quantum functions, as well as support of real-time mid-circuit measurements and measurement result feedback.
-Any ``jax.jit`` compatible programs are default supported by the Catalyst frontend.
+Any ``jax.jit`` compatible programs are supported by default by the Catalyst frontend.

 For more information on how to use the frontend, please refer to the `quickstart guide <https://docs.pennylane.ai/projects/catalyst/en/latest/dev/quick_start.html>`_.